|

 NIGHTLIFE

-The gay scene itself is still heavily commercialized.
+The gay scene itself is still heavily commercialised.
 Although there are go-go clubs

 and "host" bars dotted all over town, most gay venues are located in one of two centres.